pburgio/iottyCloud/README.md

-# A Python library to interact with iotty CloudApi
+# iottycloud: a Python library to interact with iotty CloudApi
 ![iotty Logo](https://iotty.it/cdn/shop/files/logo-iotty_100x@2x.png)

 A Python library to interact with iotty CloudApi.
 To use this library in one of your projects, you must first become our Partner.
 Please [send us an email](mailto:support@iotty.com).